 Larger companies will need to work with GDPR compliance organizations.
 It will be a competitive advantage for SMBs to become GDPR compliant and fluent in its requirements.
 Additionally, customers will begin to have an expectation of only sharing their information with GDPR compliant companies.

-Check out the next post that will discuss in depth elements such as consent and online data technologies, privacy notices and cross-border transfers.
+Stay tuned for Part Two of this GDPR series, which will discuss in-depth elements such as consent and online data technologies, privacy notices and cross-border transfers.